-It is the routine practice to properly rinse carboys and pump apparatus between stations.
+It is the routine practice to properly rinse carboys and pump apparatus between stations by the personnel making the collections.
 All collection bottles are thoroughly washed after usage.
-All storage vials are used only once.
-All glassware, settling chambers are cleaned according to standard laboratory practice.
+All glassware and settling chambers are cleaned according to standard laboratory practice.